 Of course, they also have to be realistic.
 I’m always a little annoyed when I see articles recommending that you dip into your emergency savings or ask your family and friends for money in an emergency.

-I’ll assume that if you had cash in a savings account or a family member who wanted to pay your bills, you wouldn’t be considering a payday loan.
+If you had cash in a savings account or a family member who wanted to pay your bills, you wouldn’t be considering a payday loan in the first place.
 Instead, we’ll focus on more practical payday loan alternatives.

 There’s really such a thing as a payday alternative loan (PAL).
-Payday loans are so bad for consumers that the National Credit Union Administration created the PAL program to replace them.
+Payday loans are so bad for consumers that the National Credit Union Administration (NCUA) created the PAL program in 2019 to replace them.

 One product of the fintech industry that’s become popular in recent years is the cash advance app.
 These apps are viable payday loan alternatives.
 Essentially, they let you tap into the earnings you accrue at your place of employment before you would otherwise receive a paycheck.
 Usually, they let you take out a few hundred dollars or so, similar to the size of a payday loan.